pw0908/CUiSING/README.md

 This package was developed as part of the CS 179 course requirement in Caltech.

 The Ising model is a lattice model in which spins interact via magnetic interactions, and also interact with an externally applied external field.
-Spins can be in one of two states, up or down.
+Spins can be in one of two states, up (+) or down (-).
 The Hamiltonian for the simple Ising model is,
 $$H(\{\mathbf{s}\})=-\frac{J}{2}\sum_i\sum_j s_i s_j - h\sum_i s_i$$
 where the first sum is over all spins, and their nearest neighbors.

 In Markov Chain Monte Carlo (MCMC) a series of moves are attempted, and accepted based on probabilistic criteria to drive the system to the lowest free energy state.
 In this package, we have implemented the Metropolis-Hastings algorithm which uses the Boltzmann weight from statistical mechanics combined with detailed balance.
+During the simulation, the spin state will evolve with each iteration, and therefore so will the total energy and magnetization.
+Detailed balance ensures that the system evolves to the equilibrium state.
+The energy and magnetization are the main observables of the system, and they are defined as follows,

+$$M=\frac{1}{N}\sum_i s_i \\[6pt]
+E=H=-\frac{J}{2}\sum_i\sum_j s_i s_j - h\sum_i s_i$$

+## Overview

+This package contains many different implementations in different languages that run the same simulation.
+The goal of each one is the same, to perform Metropolis Monte Carlo on the 2d and 3d Ising model.
+The purpose of the different implementations is to show differences in speed among various languages on CPU, and GPU.
+Here, we list all the available codes with a brief description of each:
+- **cpp**: a c++ implementation, run fully on CPU
+- **cpp-cuda**: a CUDA implementation parallelized on GPU.
+The GPU kernels are wrapped in C++ code and functions.
+  - Requires  cuRAND package, which comes loaded with CUDA
+- **Julia**: a Julia implementation, run fully on CPU
+- **Julia-cuda**: a CUDA implementation parallelized on GPU.
+The GPU kernels are wrapped in Julia code and functions.
+This makes use of **CUDA.jl**
+- **python**: a Python implementation, run fully on CPU
+- **matlab**: a vectorized matlab implementation, run fully on CPU

 ## CPU Demo

 This package features CPU based implementations in three different programming languages; C++, Julia, and Python.
 The purpose is to compare the CPU performance of basic Ising monte carlo simulations.
 Later, parallelization and GPU performance will be compared between the 3 languages as well.